josh-oo/low-resource-ts-improvement-experiments/README.md

 - (...)-worst.txt : containing the worst translation candidate according to the reference translation (BLEU)
 - (...)-most-similar.txt : containing the translation candidate which is most similar to all other candidates (ROUGE)

 Evaluating the systems with 06_evaluate_translations I used the (...)-most-similar.txt files as they are independent of the reference translations.
+The refs.txt and sources.txt files can be found in the corresponding 20min or Kurier folder.

+It is recommended to use 06_evaluate_translations.ipynb in google colab, as you can simply drag and drop the needed .txt files in the sidebar.

 # Questions?
 Ask: joshua.oehms@tum.de